AdvancedModelEngineeringSS21/uml-glsp/TEST_REPORT_BEFORE_PEERS.md

 - CONTEXT COMPONENT (nested inside existing COMPONENT):
     - UseCase: Creating, Renaming and Removing
     - Other nodes are not supposed to be inside a component (according to the UML documentation) and thus are not supported
-    - [ ] Dynamic resizing does not work correctly for component
-    - [ ] Deleting Component when it holds at least one usecase does remove it from the UML file, but it it still drawn => check Compound Command.

 - CONTEXT PACKAGE (nested inside existing PACKAGE):
     - USECASE: Creating, Renaming and Removing
     - DELETE Package and also deleting child elements at the same time only for use cases
-    - [ ] DELETE Package fails when also actors or components are children
 - EDGES:
     - Association:
         - CREATE From usecase To Actor and vice versa and between two usecases